 Golder has implemented technology and policies with the objective of protecting a user’s privacy from unauthorised access and improper use and will update these measures as new technology becomes available, as appropriate.

-Golder cannot and is not responsible for the privacy policies and practices of other websites even if:
+Golder cannot be and is not responsible for the privacy policies and practices of other websites even if:

 - The third party web site was accessed using links from Golder’s Information Services; or